StarRocks/starrocks/docs/loading/RoutineLoad.md

 3. **Multiple load tasks run concurrently to consume the messages from multiple Kafka topic partitions, and load the data into StarRocks**

    1. **The FE schedules and submits load tasks**: the FE schedules the load tasks in the queue on a timely basis, and assigns them to selected Coordinator BE nodes.
 The interval between load tasks is defined by the configuration item `max_batch_interval`.
 The FE distributes the load tasks evenly to all BE nodes.
-See [CREATE ROUTINE LOAD](../sql-reference/sql-statements/data-manipulation/CREATE%20ROUTINE%20LOAD.md#example) for more information about `max_batch_interval`.

    2. The Coordinator BE starts the load task, consumes messages in partitions, parses and filters the data.
 A load task lasts until the pre-defined amount of messages are consumed or the pre-defined time limit is reached.
 The message batch size and time limit are defined in the FE configurations `max_routine_load_batch_size` and `routine_load_task_consume_second`.
 For detailed information, see [Configuration](../administration/Configuration.md).
 The Coordinator BE then distributes the messages to the Executor BEs.
 The Executor BEs write the messages to disks.